Each seat is for a three year term, beginning at the Annual Membership Meeting of August 18, 2021.

 Unofficial results of the Elections may be posted on our Web site or social media once the results are tabulated; they will be formally announced at the Annual Membership Meeting on August 19, 2020.
 The Community is encouraged to attend to welcome the new Board.

-Please plan to attend the Candidates Night Zoom Meeting, starting at 6:00 p.m. on the evening of Wednesday, August 12, 2020.
-(Details above.)
+Then plan to attend the Candidates Night Zoom Meeting, starting at 6:00 p.m. on the evening of Wednesday, August 11, 2021.
 Be prepared to make a short statement, and to take questions from all meeting participants.
 You may also share additional materials, such as a short video.
-If you are for some reason unable to attend on 8/12, we will read your statement and present your materials for you.
+If you are for some reason unable to attend on August 11, we will read your statement and present your materials for you.

-If you are not currently a member of the Cultural District, you must become one before August 12.
+If you are not currently a voting member of the Cultural District, you must become one before August 11, 2021.
 (Membership fees are now being waived on request.)

 Due to the special circumstances of the COVID-19 Shelter In Place, election of the President of the LCD will also take place using the same online balloting.
 All persons running for the Board are invited to also nominate themselves for the office of President, and the names of all those nominees will appear on the ballot; voting will be “instant run-off” style; votes for individuals who are not elected to the Board will be discarded and that voter’s next-highest-preference candidate will receive their vote.